 Have you ever wondered why the bald eagle was chosen as the national emblem of the United States of America?
 What makes the bald eagle so special?

 Ask your student to quickly list a few reasons why he/she thinks a bald eagle represents America.
 Discuss that the bald eagle was chosen soon after the Revolutationary War – the American War of Independence (The timing of the end of the war has an impact on why the bald eagle was chosen.
-American Bald Eagle, US National Emblem article is a great resource to learn more!)
+Eagle vs. Turkey: America’s First Bird Controversy article is a great resource to learn more!)
 Have the student make a list of reasons that support why the bald eagle is the national emblem.
 Below are some common reasons for you, the teacher.
 (Do not share these ideas with students, as you want your student to come up with his/her own reasons.)

 If time allows, ask your student to research bald eagles to help him/her come up the list of reasons.

 Do you think the bald eagle was the best choice to represent America?

 Benjamin Franklin was against using the bald eagle as the national emblem; he thought the turkey was more appropriate.
 Ask your student to read and explain what Benjamin Franklin wrote: